InstituteforDiseaseModeling/EMOD/README.md

  We've made it publicly available under the MIT License to provide others with a better understanding of our research and an opportunity to build upon it for their own work.
 We make no representations that the code works as intended or that we will provide support, address issues that are found, or accept pull requests.
  You are welcome to create your own fork and modify the code to suit your own modeling needs as permitted under the MIT License.

-For more information, see the complete [EMOD documentation](https://docs.idmod.org/models.html#emod).